llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/readme.md

 ## TO-DO

-Possibly
+### Features
+0. [top priority] autoparse transcript
-1. add slider for segment duration
+0. [very low priority] add slider for segment duration

+### Bugs
+1. if no processed transcripts sets segments to 0, even when there is a raw transcript for that page.
+2. loading saved processed transcripts still not working